How to Get Started With Optimole

 The great thing about Optimole is that it works on autopilot; if you don't want to, you don't have to go through any other settings to get Optimole to do its job - it's already working!

-You can go to the main dashboard of Optimole to see the status of the service (in Media → Optimole).
+You can go to the main dashboard of Optimole to see the status of the service (in the Optimole panel).
 There, Optimole shows you your account info along with your usage of the Optimole service and the level of optimization achieved.

 ⚠️ The central part of this Optimole tutorial ends here.
 Everything below this point is optional.
 Optimole is already 100% operational and working.

 Even though Optimole works on autopilot, there are still several options that give you a bit more control over what's going on.
 To see these options switch to the Settings tab.

-This is where you can see the four main settings:
+This is where you can see the main settings:

-- Enable image replacement - this one represents the core of what Optimole does; keep this enabled to get Optimole's advanced image optimization running.
+- Enable Optimole Image Handling - this one represents the core of what Optimole does; keep this enabled to get Optimole's advanced image optimization running - learn more

-- Scale images & lazy load - as the label underneath says, this one delivers scales images depending on the visitor's screen size and device and then displays them using lazy loading.
+- Scale Images & Lazy loading - as the label underneath says, this one delivers scaled images depending on the visitor's screen size and device and then displays them using lazy loading - learn more

 ⚠️ Note: When making any changes, don't forget to click on the Save Changes button when you're done.

 This Advanced tab is where you can take even more control of how Optimole optimizes your images.
 Let's go through each sub-tab individually:

 At the bottom, a dial lets you toggle through the compression levels.
 As soon as you move that dial in any direction, Optimole will show you a preview based on an image taken from your site's media library.

 Above the dial, there are more options:

-- Enable network-based optimizations - enable to make your images load faster on low-speed internet connections.
+- Network-based Optimizations - images load faster on low-speed internet connections - learn more